floogulinc/csci3501-lab5/README.md

 This loop can involve setting items in the output pairs list so it is significant to the time calculation.

 This loop in a loop will be the dominating factor in the worst-case efficiency, so we conclude the algorithm has an efficiency of O(N²) where N is the number of of companies and the number of programmers.

+Another explanation of the big-Oh is that for each time we move to the next company, we always find that the programmer prefers the next company more than its previous one.
+So in this case, we need to try to match each company with each programmers.
+And because the algorithm will try all combinations until a satisfactory pairing is found, it runs N² times, which is the worst case of our algorithm.
+Thus, the algorithm has an efficiency of O(N²).